-- You usually need fly into Lima before flying into Cusco.
+- You usually need to fly into Lima before flying into Cusco.
 I’d recommend one of two options.
 If you’re pre-booking your flights I’d suggest choosing a REALLY LONG layover to give you more than enough time to make your connecting flight because the Lima airport can get pretty hectic and LAN (airline) is known to have delays/cancelled flights.
 The other option is to book a flight to Cusco right when you get into Lima.

 - Altitude sickness sucks.
 When people tell you to take it easy when you get into Cusco, LISTEN TO THEM.
 Taking it easy literally means doing nothing.
 A simple stroll to the main square or to a nearby cafe for food is probably the most I’d recommend you doing on your first day.
 We were originally supposed to have 3 days pre-hike, but because of flight delays & issues we only ended up spending 2 days in Cusco before the hike.
 And we were struck with altitude sickness for the majority of those 2 days, so it didn’t leave us THAT much time to really enjoy Cusco.